Machiko Kyō: Career

+Kyō trained as a revue dancer and then entered the film industry through Daiei Film in 1949.
+Two years later, she achieved international fame as the female lead in Akira Kurosawa's film Rashomon, which won first prize at the Venice Film Festival and stunned audiences with its nonlinear narrative.

 Kyō starred in many more Japanese productions, including Kenji Mizoguchi's Ugetsu (1953), Teinosuke Kinugasa's Gate of Hell (1953), Kon Ichikawa's Odd Obsession (1959), and Yasujirō Ozu's Floating Weeds (1959).

-Her sole role in a non-Japanese film was as Lotus Blossom, the young geisha in The Teahouse of the August Moon (1956), for which she received a Golden Globe nomination.
+Her sole role in a non-Japanese film was as Lotus Blossom, the young geisha in The Teahouse of the August Moon (1956), for which she received a Golden Globe nomination for Best Actress in a Motion Picture – Musical or Comedy.
+She also played the title role in the Japanese-Hong Kong co-production Princess Yang Kwei-Fei (1955), directed by Mizoguchi.

 Kyō continued to act through her 80s.
 Her final role was as Matsuura Shino in the NHK television drama series Haregi Koko Ichiban in 2000.
 In 2017, she was presented with an award of merit at the 40th Japanese Academy Awards.
 After retiring from film, she moved back to Osaka, where she resided until her death.

-Personal life and death
+Personal life

 Kyō never married, but her romantic relationship with Daiei Film's president Masaichi Nagata was well-publicized in Japan.